rofl0r/pyhttpd/README.md

         -p PORT     - specify port to listen on
-        -r ROOT     - specify root directory of webservice -a APP      - specify python module name for client_main()
+        -r ROOT     - specify root directory of webservice -a APP      - specify python module name for client_main() -A FILE     - read basic auth user:pass from FILE (use - for stdin)
 ```

 see `helloworld.py` for how a custom app may look like, and run